ernestyalumni/Perceptor/projects/README.md

 ```
 otherwise, errors would occur.

+See
+* https://rust-lang.github.io/rustup-components-history/thumbv7m-none-eabi.html for a list of possible other components.

 Also for `cargo readobj` you'll need to install cargo-binutils.
 Get a list of what's installed like this:

 ```